inSileco/inSileco.github.io/content/post/myDebianStretch.md

 I made three short videos to show you:

-1. how to get the gnome version you are using with the GUI;
+1. How to get the gnome version you are using with the GUI;

-2. how to tweak your gnome even more, I personally added the [papirus icons](https://launchpad.net/~papirus/+archive/ubuntu/papirus) and [Vimix dark them](https://github.com/vinceliuice/vimix-gtk-themes) you can find many good-looking them on [gnome-look](https://www.gnome-look.org/);
+2. how to tweak your gnome even more.
+I personally added the [papirus icons](https://launchpad.net/~papirus/+archive/ubuntu/papirus) and [Vimix dark them](https://github.com/vinceliuice/vimix-gtk-themes). you can find many good-looking themes on [gnome-look](https://www.gnome-look.org/);

 3. where to find and add keyboard bindings (for instance to record the screencasts below `ctrl+alt+shift+R`).